Provably data-driven projection method for quadratic programming: Introduction

-Linear programs (LPs) and the more general quadratic programs (QPs) are simple forms of convex optimization problems, yet they play crucial roles in many industrial~\citep{gass2003linear, dostal2009optimal} and scientific domains~\citep{amos2202tutorial}.
-Practical LP and QP instances are usually computationally intensive to solve due to the enormous problem size, which can reach millions of variables and constraints.
-As a result, accelerating solving approaches for large-scale LPs and QPs are important directions in the operations research literature, of which two most prominent approaches include accelerated solvers and dimensionality reduction methods.
-Accelerated solvers focus on improving the speed of widely-used solvers on large-scale problems via parallelization, randomization, or wisely leveraging the cheap first-order (i.e., gradient) information, to name a few.
-Some of the recent advances include parallelized simplex methods \citep{huangfu2018parallelizing}, randomized interior point methods \citep{chowdhury2022faster}, and primal-dual hybrid gradient methods \citep{applegate2021practical}.
+Linear programs (LPs) and the more general quadratic programs (QPs) are simple forms of convex optimization problems, yet they play crucial roles in many industrial~\cite{gass2003linear, dostal2009optimal} and scientific domains~\cite{amos2202tutorial}.
+Practical LP and QP instances are often computationally intensive to solve due to their enormous problem size, which can encompass millions of variables and constraints.
+As a result, accelerating solving approaches for large-scale LPs and QPs are important directions in the operations research literature.
+Two of the most prominent approaches include accelerated solvers and dimensionality reduction methods.
+Accelerated solvers focus on improving the speed of widely used solvers on large-scale problems via parallelization, randomization, or wisely leveraging cheap first-order (i.e., gradient) information, among other approaches.
+Some of the recent advances include parallelized simplex methods \cite{huangfu2018parallelizing}, randomized interior-point methods \cite{chowdhury2022faster}, and primal-dual hybrid gradient methods \cite{applegate2021practical}.

-Another complementary, solver-agnostic approach for large-scale LPs and QPs is the dimensionality reduction technique, of which the general idea is to reduce the size of the problem instances while preserving the properties of the objective values and variables.
-A promising candidate for this approach is through random projections \citep{d2020random,vu2019random,vu2018random}, where a random projection matrix is used to map the variables and feasible regions of the original problem instances onto a low-dimensional space to form projected problem instances, which can be solved much faster.
-The solutions of projected problem instances can then be mapped back to the original space in the hope that their quality is sufficiently comparable to the optimal solution of the original problem instances.
+Another complementary, solver-agnostic approach for large-scale LPs and QPs is the dimensionality reduction technique, which generalizes the idea of reducing the size of problem instances while preserving the properties of the objective values and variables.
+A promising approach is through random projections \cite{d2020random,vu2019random,vu2018random}, where a random projection matrix is used to map the variables and feasible regions of the original problem instances into a low-dimensional space, forming projected problem instances that can be solved much faster.
+The solutions of projected problem instances can then be mapped back to the original space, in the hope that their quality is sufficiently comparable to that of the optimal solution of the original problem instances.
 Importantly, this solver-agnostic approach can be combined with accelerated solvers to further improve the solving of large-scale LPs and QPs.